Michael Brosseau Player Props: Brewers vs. Tigers

 Michael Brosseau At The Plate

-- Brosseau has two doubles, two home runs and four walks while hitting .226.
+- Brosseau is hitting .229 with two doubles, three home runs and four walks.

+- In seven of 13 games this season, Brosseau has had at least one hit, including one game with multiple hits.

-- Brosseau has picked up a hit in six games this year (50.0%), including one multi-hit game.
+- Brosseau has driven in a run in five games this season (38.5%), including one multiple-RBI game.

-- He has hit a long ball in two of 12 games played this season, and in 5.7% of his plate appearances.

-- In four games this year, Brosseau has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.